 I’m sure like most of you, the pandemic has our daily life upside down and sideways, so you’re probably thinking this is definitely going to cut into your Tiger King viewing time.
 I’m not going to lie, it most definitely will—but remember this is an easy pot roast recipe, so just queue up your favorite Spotify playlist and get to work.

-But think of this way, this recipe feeds an army, so make this on Saturday and feed it your family through the weekend with it.
-If your family is anything like my boys, in that they hate repeat meals, just give them a few options like rice, creamy polenta or egg noodles to serve the pot roast with.
-If you still run into resistance, do as I do: ignore the chatter, or let them make their own PB&J sandwiches and blend the pot roast for protein shake and tell them no one leaves the table until plates are cleared and glasses are emptied.
+Think of this way, this recipe feeds an army, so make this on Saturday and you’ll have left overs through the weekend.
+And if your boys are anything like mine and object to repeat meals, they have options.
+Ladle this over a rotation of rice, creamy polenta or egg noodles—see, totally not the same.
+If you still run into resistance, let them make their own PB&J sandwiches and blend the pot roast for a protein shake and tell them no one leaves the table until plates are cleared and glasses are emptied.

-Better yet, freeze half of it and save it for another day that you have dinner duties.
-Or halve the recipe if your freezer is full and your kids don’t like PB&J sandwiches.
+Or if you are feeling kind, freeze half of it and save it for another day that you have dinner duties.
+Alternately, you can halve the recipe if your freezer is full and your kids don’t like PB&J sandwiches.

 Now that we have all that out of the way, let’s get down to the details.

 - Method: Yes, I’ve gone pretty old school on this recipe and bypassed the slow cooker.
 Trust me when I tell you it’s worth the extra effort to do the same.
 This recipe tested with the slow cooker came up short on flavor and the meat wasn’t nearly as tender.
 It was almost like I was working with two different recipes.
 Sure it’s easier, but easier isn’t always better—and it is especially true of pot roast.